bitcointranscripts/bitcointranscripts/bitcoin-2024/open-source-mining.md

 **Mark Erhat:** 00:13:47

-I think we could also mention here that the stratum protocol is not specified anywhere there's no full write-up of the original stratum protocol I think there was a bit number reserved for it but it was never written up.
+I think we could also mention here that the stratum protocol is not specified anywhere there's no full write-up of the original stratum protocol I think there was a BIP number reserved for it but it was never written up.
 So actually with `Stratum V2` which is way better documented, it's being developed.
 I think there's clients out there now that are done and you can just get your `Stratum V2` software and the protocol is fully specified.
 So that's also a big step up in just, well, mining infrastructure that is code in this case.

 **Skot 9000:** 00:14:30